 I have the discipline to budget for repairs = used car keep-up will be a breeze for you.

-I want to have hassle free maintenance = new car with warranty is the way to go.
+I want to have hassle-free maintenance = a new car with a warranty is the way to go.

 4. Can you survive without a car on no notice?

 Used cars spend time in the shop, plain and simple.
 They may only go in once or twice a year, but a used car can leave you without a vehicle for days when large repairs come up.
 Can you deal with a used car’s downtime?

 My schedule is tight and I have a long commute = fewer headaches with a new car.